MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-rserve.md

 # RServe Security Considerations

-RServer is the compute node's R execution component.
+RServe is the R execution component for the operationalization compute node for Microsoft R Server.

 >[!IMPORTANT]
->DeployR is not designed for multi-tenancy.
+>Microsoft R Server's operationalization feature is not designed for multi-tenancy.
 Please follow your organization's best practices to prevent data leakage.

 ## The Execution Context